BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-30-contributing-to-the-bitdevs-nyc-newseltter.md

 - Avoid open pull requests wherever possible unless there is an particularly noteworthy ongoing discussion
 - Open issues are acceptable if they provide novel and useful insights about the project
-- You can link to specific comments in the PR if there is a review comment that you want to highlight with comma separation, setting the link text to the author's username (e.g. [wallet: make bech32m default](LINK), [john's reply](LINK))
+- You can link to specific comments in the PR if there is a review comment that you want to highlight with comma separation, set the link text to the author's username
 - If one of these projects has a new release, link to it in the New Releases section
 - Good candidates for inclusion are *merged* pull requests that:
 	- Introduce a new feature/are part of a larger project to introduce a new feature